K8-Team/api/README.md

-## ⚠️ Workflow triggeres on 'push' event to main branch of repo ⚠️
+# ⚠️ Workflow triggeres on_event = 'push' to main branch of repo ⚠️

-## NOTE this app uses two env variables:

-- PORT: the listening PORT
-- DB: Name of the database to connect
-- DBUSER: Database user
-- DBPASS: DB user password,
-- DBHOST: Database hostname,
-- DBPORT: Database server listening port

-These variables need to be set

-### Workflows Description
+## Workflows Description
 Comprehensive testing suite with parallel execution; encrypted Docker images stored in the repository with retention of the five most recent versions (older ones automatically deleted); manually or PR-merge triggered builds; secure AWS OIDC authentication (no static access keys); automatic ECR repository creation with lifecycle policies for image retention and full multi-region support.
 If workflows triggers by push event and image fails tests - it will not push image to storage.

-### Requirments - add to 'Repository secrets' folder in GitHub repo:
+## Requirments - add to 'Repository secrets' folder in GitHub repo:
+- Add Roles and Policy permissions to GitHub Actions (run script or create manually OIDC)
 - AWS_ACCOUNT_ID
 - DOCKERHUB_TOKEN
 - DOCKERHUB_USERNAME